-Observe that, here, we require at least one element in a sum to be reduced.
-This, together with the fact that the reduction of a redex yields a sum of smaller terms ensures that big-step resource reduction is strongly normalizing: \begin{lemma} If $\termA\Resred\termsA'$ and $\termA'\in\termsA'$ then $\SizeOf{\termA}>\SizeOf{\termA'}$. \end{lemma} \begin{proof} The proof is direct by induction on the reduction, using \cref{lemma:rsubst:str:size} in the redex case. \end{proof}
+Recall that, here, we require at least one element in a sum to be reduced.
+This, together with the fact that the reduction of a redex yields a sum of smaller terms, ensures that full-step resource reduction is strongly normalizing: \begin{lemma} If $\termA\Resred\termsA'$ and $\termA'\in\termsA'$ then $\SizeOf{\termA}>\SizeOf{\termA'}$. \end{lemma} \begin{proof} The proof is direct by induction on the reduction, using \cref{lemma:rsubst:str:size} in the redex case. \end{proof}

-By a standard argument, we obtain: \begin{corollary}[Strong normalization for $\sResred$] There is no infinite sequence $\tuple{\termsA_i}_{i\in\N}$ with $\termsA_i\sResred\termsA_{i+1}$ for $i\in\N$. \end{corollary} \begin{proof} To each term sum, we associate the multiset of the sizes of its elements: under big step reduction, this measure is strictly decreasing for the multiset order. \end{proof}
+By a standard argument, we obtain: \begin{corollary}[Strong normalization for $\sResred$] There is no infinite sequence $\tuple{\termsA_i}_{i\in\N}$ with $\termsA_i\sResred\termsA_{i+1}$ for $i\in\N$. \end{corollary} \begin{proof} To each term sum, we associate the multiset of the sizes of its elements: under full-step reduction, this measure is strictly decreasing for the multiset order. \end{proof}